Create a custom aggregation

 Returning the aggregation

-Now that we have created an estimate for the next six months, we can just return these estimated values:
+Now that you have created an estimate for the next six months, you can return these estimated values:

 Copied!